CMSC-100-2S-AY2024-2025/exer-01-html-and-css-adrianneds/README.md

 solve problems that may arise in creating a webpage, especially since there are many elements involved.

 There may be unexpected errors that require attention to detail to resolve.
-Sometimes, your mistake is just mispelling a filename!
+Sometimes, your mistake is just misspelling a filename!

 It is important to use version control to track changes and revert to previous functional versions in case of errors.